zoho/zohocrm-nodejs-sdk-2.1/README.md

 class Initializer {

-    static async initialize(){
+    static async initialize() {
        /*
-		 * Create an instance of Logger Class that takes two parameters
+        * Create an instance of Logger Class that requires the following
-		 * 1 -> Level of the log messages to be logged.
+        * level -> Level of the log messages to be logged.
 Can be configured by typing Levels "." and choose any level from the list displayed.
-		 * 2 -> Absolute file path, where messages need to be logged.
+        * filePath -> Absolute file path, where messages need to be logged.
         */
         let logger = new LogBuilder()
         .level(Levels.INFO)
         .filePath("/Users/user_name/Documents/nodejs_sdk_log.log")